“How should I configure my Windows Print Server to get the most out of PaperCut?”

 - About the setting Start printing after the last page is spooled, this will be automatically configured by PaperCut to so that the document can be fully analyzed before it is sent to the printer.

 - Uncheck Enable Advanced Printing Features to prevent the driver from spooling print jobs in proprietary print languages instead of PCL or PostScript.
-Enabling this setting can cause trouble with detecting attrivutes like page count and color detection, among others.
+Disabling this setting ensures that PaperCut can accurately read the spool files of the print job, which in turn enables a number of PaperCut features such as precise page count and color detection, grayscale conversion, and watermarking.

 - The Printing Defaults button lets you set default options for all users like default page size or color preference.
 This is similar to the Printing Preferences menu, which changes the same settings, but only for the logged-in user.